elliottandjones/conjuring/README.md

 Built with React, Firebase, Wizards of the Coast's wonderful game, and love.
 Future thangs:
 I'm seriously considering rebuilding this with React Native and generally prioritizing mobile support and experience.

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Available Scripts